Meet Esther, a Former Mexico Bariatric Center Patient

 The Emotional and Psychological Journey Since Surgery

 The facts are that women store hormones in fat.
-As you begin to rapidly lose weight, there is an emotional roller coaster that we go through.
+As you begin to rapidly lose weight, there is an emotional roller coaster that you go through.
 I felt that some days I had super high happy days, followed by super-low sad days.
 The surgery addresses the size of our stomach, our hunger, and Ghrelin’s production, but not our minds.
 You also do not live in a perfect little weight loss surgery bubble pre/post-op.
 If something happens, all of a sudden you cannot turn to food as you once did.

 Also, for many emotions, I did not realize that I even turned to food for that specific emotion!!
-Therefore, the pre/post-op process is an eyeopening time that shows you just how rampant your appetite had become AND how food really was a comfort for so many scenarios.
+Therefore, the pre/post-op process is an eye-opening time that shows you just how rampant your appetite had become AND how food really was a comfort for so many scenarios.
 My solution to the lows or difficult days is to walk!
 I head out for a 3-6 mile walk at a time and it clears the mind.
-Afterward, I feel strong and accomplished.
+Afterward, I felt strong and accomplished.
 Plus the endorphins released during exercise do a lot to pull you out of a negative headspace!!

-I really feel if I have a bad day, the struggle is real, it was only one 24 hour period.
+I really feel if I have a bad day, the struggle is real, it was only one 24-hour period.
 It’s over.
 Yesterday is done and gone forever.
 I have today and can make it a spectacular day.
 Then I can keep going tomorrow!!
 I do not let the choices of one day bog me down and try to wreck my entire week like before surgery.
 This thinking coupled with working out has kept me encouraged when the bad days roll around!

 Techniques and Resources That Help Me